0x77ff/Byte-Stealer/README.md

  <img src="https://github.com/TurtlesXD/Byte-Stealer/blob/main/img/BYTESTEAELRDSICORDPFP.png" />

+DO NOT USE LATEST RELEASE IT WILL NOT WORK, downlaod the zip from here:
 **i will not work on this repository until early september, as i am away from home.
 I honestly dont remember which was my last working commit, but i do believe my last release is working, so use that!
 If it doenst work, your probably gonna have to wait, srry.**

 #### Upcoming features